 The Software Publishing industry has grown steadily over the past five years, underpinned by increased online connectivity and the emergence of new technology.
 Increased access to high-speed internet has encouraged the development of software to take advantage of new hardware, such as smartphones and tablets.
 In particular, software development for smartphones and tablets has grown strongly, with new products being developed to carry out functions that were once the domain of PCs and gaming consoles.
 Industry revenue is expected to rise by an annualised 4.1% over the five years through 2014-15.
 This growth includes a projected increase of 4.8% in 2014-15, to reach $1.5 billion.

 The industry faces strong external competition from large foreign software publishers such as Microsoft... purchase to read more

 Industry Report - Industry Investment Chapter

-Software publishing is a labour intensive industry.
-For every dollar spent on capital, $15.81 is spent on labour.
-The industry uses a wide array of highly skilled employees and contains hardly any capital expenses.
+Software publishing is a labour-intensive industry.
+For every dollar spent on capital, an estimated $16.05 is spent on labour.
+The industry uses a wide array of highly skilled employees and has relatively few capital expenses.
 The capital goods required for the industry are mainly office space, computers, and some networking capacity.
 Some operators rent these items instead of investing in capital, minimising capital intensity.
 Several industry players have opted to outsource select development functions to low-cost countries in order to further strengthen margins and slightly constrain high wage expenses.
 The large industry players, such as Atlassian, maintain development teams in technology hubs such as San Francisco, enabling them to access a broader technical talent pool... purchase to read more